Card

 A card can contain a range of interactive components that allow the user to perform an action, open a deeper level of detail, or navigate to a new page.
 The most common interactive elements to include in the cards are:

 When placing other interactive components inside a card, be cautious not to overcomplicate the content and preserve their usability.
 It is advised to perform a usability test to ensure the user finds the design intuitive.
-Examples of those more complex examples include:
+Examples of those more complex designs include:

 Button variant

-When choosing a button variant inside your card, take into account not only the single card design, but the overall page design, and make sure there will be just one primary action on the screen.
+When choosing a button variant inside your card, take into account not only the single card but the overall page design, and make sure there will be just one primary action on the screen.

 Use tertiary or ghost button variants when you group cards in a grid or list.
 This will ensure you won't have too many elements in primary action color on the page.